Graduate Admission Information

 - A minimum PTE Academic score of 56

 * Certificate of Finances - This form must be completed by all students who are not U.S. citizens or permanent residents who intend to be enrolled full-time at Merrimack College.
 The form must be accompanied by current (no older than six months) proof of funding for the first year of studies in the form of a notarized bank letter.
 The total costs that must be documented can be found on the form.

 * Copy of Passport

 Some graduate programs may have required prerequisites.
 Please check the program of your interest for specific requirements.
 Prerequisite coursework can be taken at any accredited college/university, including Merrimack College.
 Prerequisite work must be completed with a grade B or better prior to enrolling in classes.
 For questions about prerequisite coursework, please contact firstname.lastname@example.org.

-The Graduate Admission Committee reviews undergraduate GPA, course of study and curriculum in addition to relevant job or internship experience, personal or professional accomplishments or demonstrated leadership, letters of recommendation, and an applicant’s goals for the program as outlined in their personal statement.
+The Graduate Admission Committee reviews undergraduate GPA, course of study and curriculum in addition to relevant job or internship experience, personal or professional accomplishments or demonstrated leadership, letters of recommendation, and an applicant’s goals for the program as outlined in the personal statement.

 Applications are reviewed by the Graduate Admission Committee once complete.
 Admission to the traditional graduate program is on a rolling basis.
 Fellowship programs have different application deadlines.

 Official transcripts should be mailed to: